Crannog: Types and problems with definition

-The majority of crannog excavations were poorly conducted (by modern standards) in the late 19th and early 20th centuries by early antiquarians, or were purely accidental finds as lochs were drained during the improvements to increase usable farmland or pasture.
+The majority of crannog excavations were, by modern standards, poorly conducted in the late 19th and early 20th centuries by early antiquarians, or were purely accidental finds as lochs were drained during the improvements to increase usable farmland or pasture.
 In some early digs, labourers hauled away tons of materials, with little regard to anything that was not of immediate economic value.
 Conversely, the vast majority of early attempts at proper excavation failed to accurately measure or record stratigraphy, thereby failing to provide a secure context for artefact finds.
 Thus only extremely limited interpretations are possible.
-Preservation and conservation techniques for waterlogged materials such as logboats or structural material were all but non-existent, and a number of extremely important finds were destroyed as a result: in some instances dried out for firewood.
+Preservation and conservation techniques for waterlogged materials such as logboats or structural material were all but non-existent, and a number of extremely important finds were destroyed as a result; in some instances, they were even dried out for firewood.

 From about 1900 to the late 1940s there was very little crannog excavation in Scotland, while some important and highly influential contributions were made in Ireland.
 In contrast, relatively few crannogs have been excavated since the Second World War.
-But this number has steadily grown, especially since the early 1980s, and may soon surpass pre-war totals.
+This number has steadily grown, especially since the early 1980s, and may soon surpass prewar totals.
 The overwhelming majority of crannogs show multiple phases of occupation and re-use, often extending over centuries.
 Thus the re-occupiers may have viewed crannogs as a legacy that was alive in local tradition and memory.

 Crannog reoccupation is important and significant, especially in the many instances of crannogs built near natural islets, which were often completely unused.
 This long chronology of use has been verified by both radiocarbon dating and more precisely by dendrochronology.

 Interpretations of crannog function have not been static; instead they appear to have changed in both the archaeological and historic records.
 Rather than the simple domestic residences of prehistory, the medieval crannogs were increasingly seen as strongholds of the upper class or regional political players, such as the Gaelic chieftains of the O'Boylans and McMahons in County Monaghan and the Kingdom of Airgíalla, until the 17th century.
 In Scotland, the medieval and post-medieval use of crannogs is also documented into the early 18th century.
 Whether this increase in status is real, or just a by-product of increasingly complex material assemblages, remains to be convincingly validated.